 The Crummey Trust and the Generation-Skipping Transfer Tax

 A gift made to a Crummey trust that has beneficiaries in several generations will usually not qualify under the generation-skipping transfer tax annual exclusion since deemed allocation rules will not automatically apply to the gift unless the trust is a skip person, because the IRS treats the transfer as a gift to the trust rather than to the beneficiary.
 Consequently, if any beneficiaries are non-skip persons, then the GSTT annual exclusion will not be automatically applied to the gift.
-In such a case, the grantor will either have to allocate his GSTT exemption to the transferred property by filing Form 709, United States Gift (and Generation-Skipping Transfer) Tax Return or the skip beneficiaries will have to pay a GST tax on any property distributed to them at the time of the transfer.
+In such a case, the grantor will either have to allocate his GSTT exemption to the transferred property by filing Form 709, United States Gift (and Generation-Skipping Transfer) Tax Return or the skip beneficiaries must pay a GST tax on any property distributed to them at the time of the transfer.
 This GST tax can be avoided if the trustee directly pays providers of educational or medical services for the skip beneficiaries.